Law Society of Saskatchewan

 • Practice management

 The Law Society’s CPD regulation is currently under review with significant changes expected in 2026.
 While this review is ongoing, an initial change to discontinue the accreditation requirement for CPD activities has been implemented effective January 1, 2024.
 Members are no longer required to submit CPD activities for approval by the Law Society.
-Members must continue to complete and report (in their Member Profile) at least 12 CPD hours (including 2 which qualify as ethics hours) each year.
+Members must continue to complete and report (in their Member Profile) at least 12 or 6 CPD hours (including 2 which qualify as ethics hours) each year.
 The criteria for activities to qualify for CPD hours remains unchanged (refer to the CPD Policy) and CPD compliance monitoring will continue.

 Online Tools